 Blue Mound Golf and Country Club – 13th – 185 yards

-Blue Mound’s par-3 version of the Redan hole is a beauty that plays downhill.
-The green has considerable slope from right-to-left and front-to-back making short putts extremely challenging.
+Blue Mound’s par-3 version of the Redan hole is a downhill beauty.
+The green has considerable slope from right-to-left and front-to-back, making short putts extremely challenging.
 Just as with the par-4 1st, this gorgeous Redan has been changed by technology as players can now hit a mid-iron approach rather than a long-iron.

 The view downhill from the tee on the 13th at Blue Mound